Datavault-UK/automate-dv-docs/docs/tutorial/tut_hubs.md

                     src_source=src_source, source_model=source_model) }}
     ```

-To create a hub model, we simply copy and paste the above template into a model named after the hub we
+To create a Hub model, we simply copy and paste the above template into a model named after the Hub we
-are creating. dbtvault will generate a hub using parameters provided in the next steps.
+are creating. dbtvault will generate a Hub using parameters provided in the next steps.

 #### Materialisation

-The recommended materialisation for **hubs** is `incremental`, as we load and add new records to the existing data set.
+The recommended materialisation for **Hubs** is `incremental`, as we load and add new records to the existing data set.

 ### Adding the metadata